+Spell words containing each of the 40+ phonemes already taught.

+- Spell common exception words - Spell the days of the week. - Naming the letters of the alphabet in order. - Using letter names to distinguish between alternative spellings of the same sound. - Add suffixes using the spelling rule for adding -s or -es as the plural marker for - nouns and the third person singular marker for verbs. - Add prefixes using the prefix un-.

+- Segmenting spoken words into phonemes representing these by graphemes, spelling many correctly.

+- Learning new

+ways of spelling

+phonemes for

+which one or more

+spellings are

+already known,

+and learn some

+words with each

+spelling, including

+a few common

+homophones.

-Transcription Spell words containing each of the 40+ phonemes already taught.
-Spell common exception words Spell the days of the week.
-Naming the letters of the alphabet in order.
-Using letter names to distinguish between alternative spellings of the same sound.
-Add suffixes using the spelling rule for adding -s or -es as the plural marker for nouns and the third person singular marker for verbs.
-Add prefixes using Segmenting spoken words into phonemes representing these by graphemes, spelling many correctly.
-Learning new ways of spelling phonemes for which one or more spellings are already known, and learn some words with each spelling, including a few common homophones.
-Learning to spell common exception words.
-Learning to spell more words with contracted forms. • Use further prefixes and suffixes and understand how to add them (English Appendix 1).
-Spell further homophones.
-Spell words that are often misspelt (English Appendix 1).
-Place the possessive apostrophe accurately in words with regular plurals Use the first two or three letters of a word to check its spelling in a dictionary.
-Use further prefixes and suffixes and understand how to add them (English Appendix 1).
-Spell further homophones.
-Spell words that are often misspelt (English Appendix 1).
-Place the possessive apostrophe accurately in words with regular plurals [for example, girls', boys'] and in words with irregular plurals [for example, children's].
-Use further prefixes and suffixes and understand the guidance for adding them.
-Spell some words with 'silent' letters [for example, knight, psalm, solemn].
-Continue to distinguish between homophones and other words which are often confused.
-Use knowledge of morphology and etymology in spelling and understand that the spelling of some words needs to be learnt specifically, as listed in English Appendix 1.
-Use dictionaries to check the spelling and magning of Use further prefixes and suffixes and understand the guidance for adding them.
-Spell some words with 'silent' letters [for example, knight, psalm, solemn].
-Continue to distinguish between homophones and other words which are often confused.
-Use knowledge of morphology and etymology in spelling and understand that the spelling of some words needs to be learnt specifically, as listed in English Appendix 1. • • Appendix 1.
+- Learning to spell common exception words.

+- Learning to spell more words with contracted forms.

+- Use further prefixes and suffixes and understand how to add them (English Appendix 1). - Spell further homophones. - Spell words that are often misspelt (English Appendix 1). - Place the possessive apostrophe accurately in words with regular plurals - Use the first two or three letters of a word to check its spelling in a dictionary.

+- Use further prefixes and suffixes and understand how to add them (English Appendix 1). - Spell further homophones. - Spell words that are often misspelt (English Appendix 1). - Place the possessive apostrophe accurately in words with regular plurals [for example, girls', boys'] and in words with irregular plurals [for example, children's].

+- Use further prefixes and suffixes and understand the guidance for adding them. - Spell some words with 'silent' letters [for example, knight, psalm, solemn]. - Continue to distinguish between homophones and other words which are often confused. - Use knowledge of morphology and etymology in spelling and understand that the spelling of some words needs to be learnt specifically, as listed in English Appendix 1. - Use dictionaries to check the spelling and meaning of words.

+- Use further prefixes and suffixes and understand the guidance for adding them. - Spell some words with 'silent' letters [for example, knight, psalm, solemn]. - Continue to distinguish between homophones and other words which are often confused. - Use knowledge of morphology and etymology in spelling and understand that the spelling of some words needs to be learnt specifically, as listed in English Appendix 1.

+Transcription

+• Add suffixes using

+ing, -ed, -er and -

+est where no

+change is needed

+in the

+• spelling of root

+- spelling of root words [for example, helping, helped, helper, eating, quicker, quickest]. - Apply simple year 1 spelling rules and guidance.

+Transcription

+Continued

-Transcription Continued Add suffixes using - ing, -ed, -er and - est where no change is needed in the spelling of root words [for example, helping, helped, helper, eating, quicker, quickest].
-Apply simple year 1 spelling rules and guidance.
-Write from memory simple sentences dictated by the teacher that include words using the GPCs and common exception words taught so far.
-Learning the possessive apostrophe (singular) Distinguishing between homophones and near-homophones.
-Add suffixes to spell longer words, including -ment, -ness, -ful, -less, -ly.
-Apply year 2 spelling rules and guidance.
-Write from memory simple sentences dictated by the teacher that include words using the GPCs, common • Write from memory simple sentences, dictated by the teacher, that include words and punctuation taught so far.
-Use the first two or three letters of a word to check its spelling in a dictionary.
-Write from memory simple sentences, dictated by the teacher, that include words and punctuation taught so far.
-Use the first three or four letters of a word to check spelling, meaning or both of these in a dictionary.
-Use a thesaurus.
-Use dictionaries to check the spelling and meaning of words.
-Use the first three or four letters of a word to check spelling, meaning or both of these in a dictionary.
-Use a thesaurus. using the GPCs,
+- Write from memory simple sentences dictated by the teacher that include words - using the GPCs and common exception words taught so far.

+- Learning the possessive apostrophe (singular) - Distinguishing between homophones and nearhomophones. - Add suffixes to spell longer words, including -ment, ness, -ful, -less, -ly. - Apply year 2 spelling rules and guidance. - Write from memory simple sentences dictated by the teacher that include words using the GPCs, common exception words and punctuation

+- Write from memory simple sentences, dictated by the teacher, that include words and punctuation taught so far. - Use the first two or three letters of a word to check its spelling in a dictionary. - Write from memory simple sentences, dictated by the teacher, that include words and punctuation taught so far. - Use the first three or four letters of a word to check spelling, meaning or both of these in a dictionary. - Use a thesaurus. - Use dictionaries to check the spelling and meaning of words. - Use the first three or four letters of a word to check spelling, meaning or both of these in a dictionary. - Use a thesaurus.